Skrill Rapid Transfer Terms and Conditions

 2. About Skrill

 2.1.
 Skrill® is a trading name of Skrill Limited, a company incorporated under the laws of England and Wales with registration number 4260907.
 Our address is: 25 Canada Square, London, E14 5LQ.
 We are authorised by the Financial Conduct Authority ("FCA") under the Electronic Money Regulations 2011 for the issuing of electronic money and the provision of payment services.
 Our FCA e-money register number is 900001.

 3. Our relationship with you

 3.1.
-These Terms, together with our Privacy Notice and any other terms and conditions referred to in these Terms or in the Privacy Notice, make up the agreement between you and us.
+These Terms, and any other terms and conditions referred to in these Terms, make up the agreement between you and us.